5 hormonal imbalance symptoms in people with uteruses

 Unless you were one of the blessed few, most of us have dealt with acne in our teenage years that led us to test every single product under the sun.
 Much of it has to do with a group of hormones known as androgens.

-As we touched on in our recent deep dive into PCOS, cystic acne along with signs like hirsutism (hair growth on parts of the body where you don’t normally have hair) and weight gain could point to a hormonal imbalance.
+As we touched on in our recent deep dive into PCOS, cystic acne along with signs like hirsutism (body hair growth on parts where you don’t normally have hair) and weight gain could point to a hormonal imbalance.

 2. Changes to your period or menstrual cycle